New scholarship in honour of transgender woman for people 'pushed to the margins'

 "I think people are pushed into closets, people are pushed to the margins but Sumaya refused that.
 She refused to be beholden to other people's ideas," he added.

-That fearlessness is something Mohamed and a group of Dalmar's friends hope to immortalize with a scholarship to provide aid to transgender students of colour to pursue their educational goals.
+That fearlessness is something Mohamed and a group of Dalmar's friends hope to immortalize with a scholarship at Ryerson University to help transgender students of colour pursue their educational goals.

 It's a cause he says she would have cared deeply about.